 Special Populations and Challenges in Palliative Care

 This course will explore special populations and complex challenges in palliative care that are significant to the practice and delivery of palliative care.
-Study modules will include:
+Include:

-1) Complex Practice /Ethical Issues at the end of life (cardiopulmonary resuscitation, suffering, withholding and withdrawing life-sustaining treatments, Palliative Sedation, Medical Assistance in Dying)
+1) Complex Practice/Ethical Issues at the end of life (cardiopulmonary resuscitation, suffering, withholding and withdrawing life-sustaining treatments, Sedation, Medical Assistance in Dying)

-2) Challenges and Care for Special Populations in Palliative Care: the bereaved, pediatrics, older adults, poverty/homelessness, rural populations, indigenous populations.
+2) Challenges/Care for Special Populations in Palliative Care: the bereaved, pediatrics, older adults, poverty/homelessness, rural/indigenous populations.

 *Prerequisite(s): NURS 672